Robert Levy (producer)

-Robert Levy (1888–1959) was an English-born theatre manager and film producer whose support for African-American actors helped pave the way for the recognition of race films.
+Robert Levy (1888–1959) was an English-born theatre manager and film producer in the United States.
+Levy was the general manager of the Lafayette Players, overseeing the production of more than one hundred stage plays featuring black actors in Harlem.
+He founded REOL Productions, and was one of the earliest producers of race films, overseeing the production of twelve silent films featuring all-black casts.
+His specialized in "high class" films with well known actors and adaptations of works by African American writers such as Paul Laurence Dunbar.

 Early life

 Levy was born to Jewish parents in London in 1888.
 In the late 19th century, the family immigrated to the United States where Levy was educated in the New York City public school system.
 In his early twenties, he found a job managing the American division of the Éclair Film Company, a leading French producer of film.

 Management career

 In 1916, the Lafayette Theater in Harlem, featuring the Lafayette Players, a company of Black actors, vaudevillians and entertainers, was growing and in need of strong management.
 Robert Levy, who had entered the field of Black entertainment with the Quality Amusement Company, was hired for this role.
 Charged with selecting plays, mounting shows and managing the travelling troupes as well as bookings at other theatres, Levy focused his efforts on turning the theatre into a site of quality productions.
 He produced all-Black cast versions of notable plays such as Madame X and Dr.Jekyll and Mr. Hyde, a breakthrough for Black actors to perform in roles they were never offered before.
 His insistence on high production value and respectful treatment of Blacks earned him initial acclaim from the public and press, but he nevertheless faced too many battles for his success to last long.
 Lester Walton, a popular Black film critic and theatrical manager himself, criticised Levy for holding a position that he felt rightfully belonged to a Black man.
 After producing more than 100 plays with all-Black casts, and under pressure from Black newspaper sources, Levy left the theatre in 1919, determined to devote his efforts to Black film, thereafter called race films.